FAQ's

 data immediately or store the data with AURALIT-i.

-The voice data of the consultation is retained by AURALIT-i temporarily, for a maximum of three days before we permanently delete the associated data.
+The voice data of the consultation is retained by AURALIT-i temporarily, for a maximum of three days before we permanently delete the audio file.
 This data is solely kept to cater for any break in connectivity and is deleted after three days to free up space on our servers.
 All temporary audio recordings may be deleted or downloaded locally and retained by the clinician immediately (or within the three-day period) after the consultation.

-The voice data of the consultation is retained by AURALIT-i temporarily, for a maximum of three days before we permanently delete the associated data.
+The voice data of the consultation is retained by AURALIT-i temporarily, for a maximum of three days before we permanently delete the audio file.
 This data is solely kept to cater for any break in connectivity and is deleted after three days to free up space on our servers.
 All temporary audio recordings may be deleted or downloaded locally and retained by the clinician immediately (or within the three-day period) after the consultation.

 All data processed by AURALIT-i is encrypted and securely stored by an